rmanaem/app/docs/AI_PROMPTS.md

 **Implementation**

-> Follow the repository’s architecture and design principles from architecture.md, apply Flutter, mobile development, and general software design best practices, and ensure all code fully complies with very_good_analysis linting rules
+> Follow the repository’s architecture and design principles from architecture.md, apply Flutter, mobile development, and general software design best practices, and ensure all code fully complies with very_good_analysis linting rules.
+Keep implementation clean, simple, and maintainable and avoid coupling, complicating and over-engineering